 How It Works

 The 7 Day Nuts & Seeds Challenge is pretty straight-forward.
 You’ll be consuming the recommended daily serving of nuts and seeds for a week.
-That’s just a quarter cup of them or basically a handful.
+That’s just a quarter cup of them or basically a handful a day.
 To do that:

 - Pick a week to do the 7 Day Nuts & Seeds Challenge.